 The north wing entrance (camera facing south).
-LEFT: one-way exit at bottom of fire-involved stairwell.
-CENTER: north entrance used by Ron at 11:46, coincidentally in the same moment when the fire alarm activated.
+Left: one-way exit at bottom of fire-involved stairwell.
+Center: north entrance used by Ron at 11:46, coincidentally in the same moment when the fire alarm activated.

 Of the fifteen (15) relevant indoor surveillance cameras, footage from only four (4) of those cameras was provided to the Defense.
 We know that 24 hours of surveillance footage was captured or available to the Prosecution, but footage was only provided between 10:07 p.m. through midnight, except for a brief 12:06 a.m. (~24 hours earlier) video and a brief 7 a.m. video.
 Also, there is missing footage from those four cameras between 10:07 and midnight, as multiple people can attest.
+Even fractions of video are missing.